PowerDNS/lightningstream/docs/schema-native.md

 ## Old timestamp-only headers

-Before version 0.3.0, LightningStream used a simpler header with only an 8 byte timestamp.
+Before version 0.3.0, Lightning Stream used a simpler header with only an 8 byte timestamp.
 No native application ever used this
 (it was used in the old shadow DBIs), but you may see references to this in parts of the code or older documentation.
 These are obsolete and no longer supported.